 Much of the variant annotation work has been performed in the protein-coding regions.
 A non-synonymous mutation is considered functionally disruptive if it occurs in a region of high conservation, which are considered to be important evolutionarily.
 Evolutionary conservation can be observed at different levels.
-Inter-species comparison can pick out fixed differences between the dominant homologous sequences of the chosen species across their phylogeny over a long evolutionary time.5-7 At a more recent timescale, intra-species conservation (across a population) has been observed over specific sites in a few large-scale sequencing studies, by aggregating variants over a region or site within the human population.8-10 However, all protein-coding regions are, in general, under high selection pressure.
+Inter-species comparison can pick out fixed differences between the dominant homologous sequences of the chosen species across their phylogeny over a long evolutionary time.
+That a more recent timescale, intra-species conservation (across a population) has been observed over specific sites in a few large-scale sequencing studies, by aggregating variants over a region or site within the human population.
+However, all protein-coding regions are, in general, under high selection pressure.
 As such, almost all positions in high-impact protein domains tend to be extremely conserved, making it tricky to pinpoint specific positions.
 Variants also occur sparsely across the coding region and at very low frequencies within a population.
 Consequently, it is difficult to increase the number of variants for population analyses without increasing the pool of sequenced individuals.
 To this end, we devise an "intra-genome conservation" approach that is able to "amplify" the variant signal in protein-coding regions within a population.

 There is a wide range of repeat protein domains (RPDs).
 11,12 Each RPD is made up of modular repeat motifs of the same class.
-We focus on a category of RPDs that explicitly mediates proteinprotein interactions (PPI), and in which the repeat motifs in each RPD require each other to maintain their structural fold.
-Each repeat unit is also relatively short with length of 12-60 amino acids.
+This modularity gives rise to a strategy for a particular class of RPDs that was first introduced in the field of protein engineering to generate protein design templates to create synthetic proteins with desired specificities and affinities.
+13-15 We adapted the strategy to build a multiple sequence alignment (MSA) profile, which we term a 'motif-MSA' profile, for each class of RPD.
+As an initial proof-of-concept for our novel approach, we focus on this category of RPDs that has been shown to be amenable to the motif-MSA approach.
+This category of RPDs explicitly mediates protein-protein interactions (PPI), and their repeat motifs in each RPD require each other to maintain their structural fold.
+Each repeat unit is also relatively short with length of 12-100 amino acids.
 Many of these classes of RPDs have been studied extensively.
-14-16 For example, tetratricopeptide repeat (TPR) domains are made up of only TPR motifs and Ankyrin repeat (ANK) domains of ANK repeat motifs.
-This modularity gives rise to a strategy that was first introduced in the field of protein engineering to generate protein design templates to create synthetic proteins with desired specificities and affinities.
-17-19 We adapted the strategy to build a multiple sequence alignment (MSA) profile, which we term a 'motif-MSA' profile, for each class of RPD.
+16-18 For example, tetratricopeptide repeat (TPR) domains are made up of only TPR motifs and Ankyrin repeat (ANK) domains of ANK repeat motifs.
 Using the TPR as an example of a class of PPI RPD, we demonstrate that the motif-MSA strategy can "amplify" variant signal by aggregating the variants from all homologous motifs for each class of RPD within the human genome.
 Interestingly, we note that such analyses of intra-genome conservation can only be performed using a dataset as large as those from ExAC.
 Our Intensification database contains our results as a resource for annotating variants in 12 PPI RPDs (see 'Methods' for selection criteria).